Rob Holland (pilot)

+Robert Joseph Holland Jr. (May 30, 1974 – April 24, 2025) was an American aerobatic pilot.
+He performed in airshows from 2002 until his death in a crash at Langley Air Force Base on April 24, 2025, during preparations for an upcoming performance.

 Biography

-Holland has always been deeply passionate about aviation.
-He pursued his interest by enrolling at Daniel Webster College where he earned his Bachelor of Science Degrees in Aviation Flight Operations and Aviation Management.
-He also earned his Pilots Ratings from the same institution.
-Soon after obtaining his pilot's license, he began actively learning aerobatics.
+Holland enrolled at Daniel Webster College where he earned his Bachelor of Science Degrees in Aviation Flight Operations and Aviation Management.
+He also earned his pilot ratings from the same institution.
+Soon after obtaining his pilot certificate, he began actively learning aerobatics.

-Throughout his career, Holland gained extensive experience in various aviation roles, such as corporate pilot, commuter pilot, banner tower, flight instructor, and ferry pilot.
-He even founded his own aerobatic flight school.

-Holland has gained over 14000 flight hours in more than 180 different types of aircraft.

-Since 2002, Holland has been an active participant in airshows.
-Robs unique approach to aerobatics, which includes introducing innovative maneuvers that had never been seen before, earned him a reputation as one of the most creative and skilled aerobatic pilots in the world.
+Beginning in 2002, Holland was an active participant in airshows.

-Holland's formation aerobatic skills have been showcased through his performances with both the Firebirds Xtreme team and The 4CE (Force) aerobatic team.
+Holland's formation aerobatic skills were showcased through his performances with both the Firebirds Xtreme team and The 4CE (Force) aerobatic team.

-In 2012, Holland was the International Council of Air Shows prestigious Art Scholl Award for Showmanship recipient.
+In 2012, Holland was awarded the International Council of Air Shows prestigious Art Scholl Award for Showmanship recipient.

-Rob has also been an active member of the Competition Aerobatic community since 2001.
-He has represented the USA as a member of the US Advanced Aerobatic team and the US Unlimited Aerobatic Team.
+Holland was also an active member of the competition aerobatics community from 2001 on.
+He represented the USA as a member of the U.S. Advanced Aerobatic team and the U.S. Unlimited Aerobatic Team.

-Holland's championship titles include five-time consecutive World 4-minute Freestyle Aerobatic Champion, eleven-time consecutive U.S. National Aerobatic Champion, and twelve-time U.S. 4-minute Freestyle Aerobatic Champion.
-In addition, he has won the 2015 World Air Games Freestyle Gold Medal, and is the 2008 World Advanced Aerobatic Champion.
-He has also been the recipient of the Charlie Hillard Trophy four times (in 2013, 2017, 2019, and 2022). and the Eric Müller Trophy in 2019.
-He has also won 28 medals in international competition, including 12 gold medals.
+Holland's championship titles include Six-time World 4-minute Freestyle Aerobatic Champion, Thirteen-time consecutive U.S. National Aerobatic Champion, and Fourteen-time U.S. 4-minute Freestyle Aerobatic Champion.
+In addition, he won the 2015 World Air Games Freestyle Gold Medal and was the 2008 World Advanced Aerobatic Champion.
+He was also the recipient of the Charlie Hillard Trophy five times (in 2013, 2017, 2019, 2022, and 2024) and the Eric Müller Trophy in 2019.
+He also won 38 medals in international competition, including 14 gold medals.
+In 2024 he achieved a bronze medal podium finish at the World Aerobatic Championships in Poland.

-Holland is the only pilot in history to win: five consecutive World 4-minute Freestyle titles, Eleven consecutive U.S. National titles, and twelve total U.S. 4-minute Freestyle titles.
+Holland is the only pilot in history to win: Six World 4-minute Freestyle titles, Thirteen consecutive U.S. National titles, and Fourteen total U.S. 4-minute Freestyle titles.